 - Clean the insides of your windows yourself and hire pros only for the exteriors.

-- Give your exterior windows a quick DIY clean regularly.
-Even if you don’t get them sparkling and streak-free, you’ll need to hire professionals less often.
+- Give your exterior windows a DIY clean every couple of months.
+Even if you don’t get them sparkling and streak-free, you won’t need to hire a professional as often.

 - Keep an eye out for deals, including those for new customers or those that package window washing with other cleaning services.